 For measurements that must be collected on a weekly or monthly basis as described in subdivision (h), measurement data must be at least 85 percent accurate or within ±15 percent error.

 Diverters must notify the board in writing within 30 days of detecting that the measurement data do not meet or are unlikely to meet the accuracy requirements of this section.
-The notification must include the diverter’s plan to take appropriate and timely corrective action to meet the accuracy requirements of this subdivision.
+The notification must include the diverter’s plan to take appropriate and timely corrective action to meet the accuracy requirements of this section.

 If the measurement data fail to meet the accuracy requirements of this section, the diverter must repair or replace any measuring device as necessary or otherwise correct the measurement methodology at the diverter’s own expense to meet such requirements.